francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

 ## Hooks & Metadata

-Serinus offers some features that are not available in Dart Frog and that allows you to build more complex applications with ease.
-For example, Serinus provides an `Hook`s system and a `Metadata` system.
-The former allows you to manage your request lifecycle in a more structured way and the latter allows you to add metadata to your controllers and routes to specify some behaviors.
+Serinus includes features not available in Dart Frog, making it easier to build more complex applications.
+Notably, it provides a `Hooks` system and a `Metadata` system.
+The `Hooks` system enables structured management of the request lifecycle, while the `Metadata` system allows you to add metadata to controllers and routes to define specific behaviors.

 ::: code-group